lukemassa/clilog/README.md

 - **Log contexts or tracing metadata**
   No `WithField`, no `WithContext`, no span propagation.
 Keep it simple.

+- **Performance**
+  Using go's templates makes it flexible and easy to configure, but not performant.
+It's good enough for a CLI however.

 - **Framework integration**
   This logger is intentionally agnostic — it doesn’t integrate with Viper, Cobra, or slog adapters.